MaxOrangeTabby/MaxOrangeTabby/README.md

 ### Hi I'm Peter,
+I'm interested in game development and machine learning (*still learning thoough*).

-I like game dev and building software.
-If I'm not coding then I'm <br>probably drawing or baking.
+If I'm not coding then I'm likely drawing or baking.
 My favourite pastry I've made so far is apple pie!

 [Here's a link to some of the games I've made so far](https://xxx-jojo-siwa-4-ever-xxx.itch.io/)